Soupu07/Mortgage_Analysis_OF_Real_Estate_Owner/README.md

 **Exploratory Data Analysis (EDA):**

-**a.
-Perform debt analysis.
+**Perform debt analysis.
 You may take the following steps:**

-i) Explore the top 2,500 locations where the percentage of households with a second mortgage is the highest and percent ownership is above 10 percent.
+a) Explore the top 2,500 locations where the percentage of households with a second mortgage is the highest and percent ownership is above 10 percent.
 Visualize using geo-map.
 You may keep the upper limit for the percent of households with a second mortgage to 50 percent

-ii) Use the following bad debt equation:
+b) Use the following bad debt equation:

-iii) Bad Debt = P (Second Mortgage ∩ Home Equity Loan)
+c) Bad Debt = P (Second Mortgage ∩ Home Equity Loan)

-iv) Bad Debt = second_mortgage + home_equity - home_equity_second_mortgage
+d) Bad Debt = second_mortgage + home_equity - home_equity_second_mortgage

-v) Create pie charts  to show overall debt and bad debt
+e) Create pie charts  to show overall debt and bad debt

-vi) Create a collated income distribution chart for family income, house hold income, and remaining income
+f) Create a collated income distribution chart for family income, house hold income, and remaining income

-**b) Perform EDA and come out with insights into population density and age.
+**Perform EDA and come out with insights into population density and age.
 You may have to derive new fields (make sure to weight averages for accurate measurements):**

+a) Use pop and ALand variables to create a new field called population density

+b) Use male_age_median, female_age_median, male_pop, and female_pop to create a new field called median age

+c) Visualize the findings using appropriate chart type

+**Create bins for population into a new variable by selecting appropriate class interval so that the number of categories don’t exceed 5 for the ease of analysis:**

+a) Analyze the married, separated, and divorced population for these population brackets

+b) Visualize using appropriate chart type

+**Please detail your observations for rent as a percentage of income at an overall level, and for different states.**

+**Perform correlation analysis for all the relevant variables by creating a heatmap.
+Describe your findings.**

+**Project Task: Week 2**

+**Data Pre-processing:**